Wingysam/Christmas-Community/README.md

 ## Setup
 Visit `/` on the HTTP server to add an admin account.

+# Adding Sites
+Christmas Community gets data about products automatically with [Wingysam/get-product-data](https://github.com/Wingysam/get-product-data).
+Please submit pull requests for new sites or fixes for changes to existing sites!
 # About Developer
 Hi, I'm Wingy.
 I made this app.
 My website is [wingysam.xyz](https://wingysam.xyz).
 Please [hire me](https://wingysam.xyz/hire).